esheldon/ngmix/README.md

 Gaussian mixtures models for 2d images, implemented with python and numba.

-Note this code is still under heavy development, and no stable API is yet provided.
+Note this code is still under heavy development, including an alternative implementation in C++.
+No stable API is yet provided.

 examples
 --------